Do you have a dream? Does it involve being the master/mistress of your own time, finances, and destiny by learning how to become a freelance writer?

-In the beginning, the easiest (and fastest) way to narrow in on your niche(s) is to explore your previous career experience, hobbies and interests.
-For example, that’s why I chose personal finance as my primary niche – I had almost a decade of experience in the financial services industry and could claim “expert status” in the subject.
+In the beginning, the easiest (and fastest) way to narrow in on your niche(s) is to explore your previous career experience, hobbies, and interests.

 A lot of aspiring freelance writers are tempted to skip this step because they’re afraid they might pick the wrong niche.

 There are no wrong answers.
 Again, your niches won’t be set in stone, and you can always switch gears along the way towards something you find more enjoyable and lucrative.

 And on that note – another very important reason for choosing a niche is that it enables you to command higher rates.
 A specialist gets paid more than a generalist, and who doesn’t want that?